SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

-* Circle Size & Speed: You can adjust the size and speed of the circles by modifying their ```width```, ```height```, and animation duration.
+* Circle Size & Speed: The speed and size of the circles can be adjusted by modifying their ```width```, ```height```, and animation duration.
 The larger the circles, the more prominent the effect will be.
-The speed of their movement can be controlled by adjusting the ```animation``` timing and the ```transition``` properties, allowing you to fine-tune how quickly or slowly the circles converge.
+The speed of their movement can be controlled by adjusting the ```animation``` timing and the ```transition``` properties, allowing the fine-tuning of the speed of the circles convergence.
 * Circle Position & Direction: The four circles start from the top, bottom, left, and right of the button, but you can adjust their initial positioning by tweaking the ```left```, ```right```, ```top```, and ```bottom``` properties.
-You can even create more complex animations by modifying the path or the amount of movement for each circle.
+Even more complex animations can be created by modifying the path or the amount of movement for each circle.
-* Background Styling: The button's background gradient and its transition can be customised to fit your design needs.
+* Background Styling: The button's background gradient and its transition can be customised to fit design needs.
 You can adjust the starting and ending colours, gradient spread, or even change the gradient type to suit the overall theme of your project.

 The Fusion button delivers a visually dynamic and engaging hover effect that makes use of four animated circles converging inward, creating an energetic fusion effect.
 The animation of the circles, along with the background colour transition, provides an eye-catching experience that draws attention to the button.
 Whether you’re looking to add some flair to a call-to-action button or enhance the interactivity of your interface, this effect will elevate your design.
 With easy customisation options for circle size, opacity, direction, and background styling, the Fusion button can be adapted to fit a variety of styles, making it a versatile and energetic addition to any website.